dhellmann/pymotw-3/source/asyncio/scheduling.rst

 Scheduling a Callback "Soon"
 ============================

 If the timing of the callback does not matter, ``call_soon()`` can be used to schedule the call for the next iteration of the loop.
-Any extra arguments after the function are passed to the callback when it is invoked.
+Any extra positional arguments after the function are passed to the callback when it is invoked.
+To pass keyword arguments to the callback, use ``partial()`` from the :mod:`functools` module.

 .. literalinclude:: asyncio_call_soon.py
    :caption: